Non-metric geometry as the origin of mass in gauge theories of scale invariance: Abstract

 We discuss gauge theories of scale invariance beyond the Standard Model (SM) and Einstein gravity.
-We show that the non-metricity of their underlying 4D geometry is at the origin of mass generation and discuss phenomenological implications.
-Examples of such theories are Weyl's original quadratic gravity theory and its Palatini formulation.
-Non-metricity leads to spontaneous breaking of this gauged scale symmetry to Einstein gravity.
-All mass scales: the Planck scale, the cosmological constant and the mass ($m_\omega$) of the Weyl gauge boson of scale symmetry ($\omega_\mu$) are proportional to a scalar field vev that has a (non-metric) geometric origin, in the $\tilde R^2$ term.
-With $\omega_\mu$ of geometric origin, the SM Higgs field has a (non-metric) geometric origin too, being generated by Weyl boson fusion in the early Universe.
+A consequence of gauging this symmetry is that their underlying 4D geometry is non-metric ($\nabla_\mu g_{\alpha\beta}\!\not=\!0$).
+Examples of such theories are Weyl's {\it original} quadratic gravity theory and its Palatini version.
+These theories have spontaneous breaking of the gauged scale symmetry to Einstein gravity.
+All mass scales have a geometric origin: the Planck scale ($M_p$), cosmological constant ($\Lambda$) and the mass of the Weyl gauge boson ($\omega_\mu$) of scale symmetry are proportional to a scalar field vev that has an origin in the (geometric) $\tilde R^2$ term in the action.
+With $\omega_\mu$ of non-metric geometry origin, the SM Higgs field also has a similar origin, generated by Weyl boson fusion in the early Universe.
 This appears as a microscopic realisation of ``matter creation from geometry'' discussed in the thermodynamics of open systems applied to cosmology.
-Unlike in a locally scale invariant theory (no $\omega_\mu$ present) with an underlying (metric) pseudo-Riemannian geometry, here there are no ghost degrees of freedom or additional fields beyond the SM and their underlying Weyl/Palatini geometry, the cosmological constant is predicted positive and their connection shares the symmetry of the action.
-An intuitive picture of non-metricity in solid state physics is also provided, where it is associated with point defects (metric anomalies) of the crystalline structure.
+Unlike in local scale invariant theories (no $\omega_\mu$ present) with an underlying pseudo-Riemannian geometry, in our case: {\bf 1)} there are no ghosts and no additional fields beyond the SM and underlying Weyl or Palatini geometry, {\bf 2)} the cosmological constant is positive and is small because gravity is weak, {\bf 3)} the Weyl or Palatini connection shares the Weyl (gauge) symmetry of the action, and: {\bf 4)} there exists a non-trivial, conserved Weyl current of this symmetry.
+An intuitive picture of non-metricity and its relation to mass generation is also provided from a solid state physics perspective where it is common and is associated with point defects (metric anomalies) of the crystalline structure. \end{spacing}